 To run a feed simulation at the command line, you must have a StreamBase Server already running.
-See Running Applications from the Command Line for instructions.
+See Running Fragments from the Command Line for instructions.
 When running StreamBase command-line utilities under Windows, be sure to open and run the commands in a StreamBase Command Prompt.

 The following example starts a feed simulation with generated data.
 The sbfeedsim process connects to the running sbd process, reads the schemas of its inputs, and generates appropriate data.
 The feed simulation stops when either 1000 tuples have been generated or 120 seconds have elapsed, whichever comes first.